Everyday Entrepreneur Venture Fund

 Apply to the CVCC Everyday Entrepreneur Venture Fund for a Start-Up Grant!

-Welcome to CVCC’s Everyday Entrepreneur Venture Fund (EEVF).
-The EEVF supports CVCC students and recent graduates by helping them to start their own business with grants of up to $10,000!
+The CVCC Everyday Entrepreneur Venture Fund (EEVF) provides grants to support CVCC students and recent graduates by helping them to start their own business with grants of up to $5,000!
 We’ll help you develop your business plan, and you will have a chance to pitch to a funding committee for a start-up grant.

-- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (May 2018).
+- You must be a current CVCC student with at least 24 credit hours or someone who has graduated from CVCC within the last 24 months (no earlier than December 2018).

 - You need a business idea, which is possible to start within 20 weeks, or an existing business in its early stages.

-- You will participate in a free Ice House Entrepreneurship cohort, a nationally recognized program to assist you in assessing the viability of your business idea.
+- You will complete in a free 8-week Ice House Entrepreneurship cohort, a nationally recognized program to assist you in assessing the viability of your business idea.
 You will be part of a cohort which will meet online once a week to build and test your plan.

 You will work with CVCC EEVF advisors to create a: